 Most know of Dick Grayson as Robin, and later as Nightwing, but you may not have known about the hard position he was put into during the Knightfall fiasco.
 When Bruce Wayne’s plans fall apart after Bane and Jean-Paul Valley destroy Gotham in an unlikely combination, he arranges it so that he has Dick Grayson as Batman while he travels to figure things out.
 Dick Reluctantly upholds the mantel, while Tim Drake (the third Robin) is glad to experience some normalcy after the damage the last stand-in did.

-Once Dick Grayson becomes Batman, the villains come out of the woodwork.
+Once we see Dick Grayson as Batman, the villains come out of the woodwork.
 Two-Face make a miraculously simple escape from Arkham Asylum due to a simple mix-up.
 The Penguin makes an appearance as well, but the person having the toughest time is actually Commissioner Gordon, who is able to tell that the true Batman has not returned.
 Still withholding trust, he agrees to help him anyhow when Dick informs him that the armored Batman will not be returning.

+This story arc begins in Batman 512 and is called Prodigal.
+It is included in Batman: Knightfall Volume 3 (Affiliate Link) which happens to be relatively cheap.
 So there you have it.
-Dick Grayson becomes Batman, an an interesting one at that.
+We see Dick Grayson as Batman, and an interesting one at that.
 Any thoughts?
 Leave a comment below.
 Or not.
 I Really do not care.